-The bar was packed until close with an engaging bar team that created Instagram worthy drinks non-stop.
+The bar was packed until close with an engaging bar team that created the picture-perfect drinks non-stop.
 The ambiance floats from the bar into the whole restaurant.
 Being exhausted from travel I was glad to be seated in a plush booth that offered a little more privacy.

 Both RPM Italian and RPM Steakhouse are two of the best places to eat in Chicago.

 Must Try: The Spritz & Giggles cocktail was refreshing and the name made me smile.
 There is also a carefully edited wine list to compliment the Italian-inspired cuisine.
 For dinner, the Black Truffle Beef Tartare is an absolute must.
 To this day, this remains one of the best Steak Tartare dishes I have ever had.